shorthouse/CoinWatch/README.md

 # CoinWatch
-**CoinWatch** is a cryptocurrency app that displays data on current cryptocurrency prices and market details.
+**CoinWatch** is a cryptocurrency app that displays data about current coin prices and market details.

 The app is built using the latest [Android architecture components](https://developer.android.com/topic/architecture/recommendations) - resulting in a scalable, modularised and testable app.

 The app utilises the [CoinRanking API](https://developers.coinranking.com/api) to retrieve coin data.

-# Built With 🛠
+# Architecture 🛠
 - Kotlin
 - Jetpack Compose
 - Retrofit